Jense5/consultant-cli/CONTRIBUTING.md

 ### CONTRIBUTING

 If you would like to contribute, you are welcome to do so.
 All information about the current version of consultant can be found on the [website](http://jense5.github.io/consultant).
 I will also publish a roadmap in the future, which might help you to decide to work on a specific part of the tool.
 Always make clear what you are going to fix by creating an [issue](https://github.com/Jense5/consultant/issues).
 This way we can first discuss the feature and we can make sure no one is working on the same stuff.
-Below is a list of tasks that I would like to fix in the near future.
+I will use the issues page of this repository to add tasks.

 #### Setup